xriss/security-theater/readme.md

 blocking issues.

-Instead you can use the internal options to restrict the monkey patching to only some sites, by default it is all sites.
+Instead you can use the internal options to restrict the monkey patching to only some sites, by default it is enabled for all sites.